 Can a provider’s PECOS status change over time?

 Yes, a provider’s status can change over time.
 Providers are required to validate their information again upon renewal.
 If a provider misses their renewal date or their information changes and supporting documentation is not provided, participation in the Medicare program will no longer be active.
-A provider’s status with CMS can also be affected by appearing on the Preclusion List or an exclusion source.
+A provider’s status with CMS can also be affected by appearing on the Preclusion List or on a federal or state exclusion list.

 What is the role of Medicare Administrative Contractors?